The Exeter Health Insurance Review

 The Exeter's core health insurance offers excellent core cover, several optional add-ons and the option between guided consultants or a traditional hospital.

 What really stands The Exeter out is their fairness.
-Firstly, they have one of the best no claims discount schemes, where they would have to pay out more than their competitiors for it to impact your no claims discount level significantly.
+Firstly, they have one of the best no claims discount schemes, where they would have to pay out more than their competitors for it to impact your no claims discount level significantly.
 Additionally, we hear from brokers that their medical underwriting is also excellent and very fair.
 Unlike other insurers, who will often be fairly general in their exclusions based on your medical history, The Exeter is far more targetted and precise, usually excluding only closely related conditions.

 The only significant weaknesses of The Exeter health insurance are: